-- 2.1 A proposal received from the Group sets out their objectives to lease the Site and take over the maintenance as well as making fundamental improvements to the Pavilion and ancillary facilities on the Site. - 2.2 Should the proposal be agreed, and a lease has been granted, the Group will have full autonomy to concentrate on improving the sustainable provision of leisure and recreational use of the Site, and to enhance the biodiversity of the area and make investment in the security of the Site to deter anti-social behaviour. - 2.3 Currently the Site is under-utilised and in parts has become untidy and subject to anti-social behaviour such as fly-tipping.
-The Pavilion needs refurbishment and the Group have ambitious plans to invest, improve and maintain the building as a valuable resource to the community.
-The Group's proposal to enhance the Site and improve on the current provision for the benefit of the community and residents should be considered on merit of the social benefits to be realised. - 2.4 In the first year the Group propose refurbishment of the Pavilion which would be developed in conjunction with the Community needs, residents, and specialists.
-This would be in line with any conditions set by the Council, including advice from Ecology, Trees and Woodlands, Planning and Environment/ Grounds Maintenance Officers as necessary. - 2.5 Further investment by the Group to assist in security and to reduce anti-social behaviours, including installation of gates and fencing could be considered at entrances.
-Any proposed changes as part of the lease would need to be agreed in advance with the Council as Landlord.

-- 2.6 The Group have held engagement sessions with the Community in respect to having more activities and use of the site, with feedback from those who are eager to see the area better managed and security improved. - 2.7 The proposal lease would be granted on a full, repairing, and insuring basis across the 125-year term.
-This would maintain the current position whereby the Council would not incur any ongoing maintenance costs for the Site. - 2.8 The proposed lease would protect the Football pitches and consent would be required prior to the Group implementing any future proposals to the Site.
+- 2.1 A proposal received from the Parish sets out their objectives to lease the Site and make investment to introduce a MUGA as well as improvements to retain a Tennis Court as well as create an accessible pedestrian pathway to access the Site from the Neville Turner Way car park.
+The Parish will take over the ongoing maintenance of the Site. - 2.2 Should the proposal be agreed, and a lease granted, the Parish will have full autonomy to concentrate on improving the sustainable provision of leisure and recreational use of the Site, and to enhance the biodiversity of the area and make investment in the security of the Site to deter anti-social behaviour. - 2.3 Currently the Site is under-utilised and in parts has become unusable and untidy and subject to anti-social behaviour.
+The Site needs refurbishment and the Parish have plans to invest, improve and then maintain the Site as a valuable resource to the community.
+The Parish also proposes to create an accessible pedestrian pathway access from the facility to the car park at Neville Turner Way which will enhance the Site and improve on the current provision for the benefit of all the Community and residents who wish to access. - 2.4 The Parish have held engagement sessions with the Community in respect to the proposals and introducing a wider range of facilities in the use of the Site, with feedback from those who are eager to see the area better managed and the facilities improved. - 2.5 The proposed lease would be granted on a full, repairing, and insuring basis across a long term, at least for a minimum term of 25-years.
+This would maintain the current position whereby the Council would not incur any ongoing maintenance costs for the Site.